 What Are Warts?

-Dogs may develop skin bumps mistaken for warts.
+Dogs may develop other types of skin bumps that can be mistaken for warts.
 These usually are other types of skin growths, such as sebaceous gland tumors, moles, or skin tags.
 These skin growths may be benign or malignant.
 All types of skin growths should be examined by a veterinarian so they can be properly diagnosed and treated.

-Canine papillomas are usually seen on dogs' muzzles and inside their mouths.
-They often grow on the gums, lips, soft palate, and throat, but are also seen around the eyes, on the abdomen, between the toes, and on the footpads.
+Canine papillomas are usually seen on dogs' muzzles, lips, and inside their mouths on the gums, soft palate, and throat.
+They can also sprout around the eyes, on the abdomen, between the toes, and on the footpads.

 Warts may become inflamed, infected, and painful when found in areas prone to friction or chewing.
-In severe cases, they may get in the way of eating and swallowing.
+If this happens, the wart might break open and bleed.
+If inside the mouth, your dog might develop bad breath.
+In severe cases, warts may get in the way of eating, breathing, and swallowing.
 Veterinary treatment is necessary if warts have an impact on your dog's quality of life.

 Causes of Warts

 Papillomas generally do not require medical treatment unless they become irritated, infected, or grow large enough to cause discomfort.
-In most cases, warts go away on their own as the dog's immune system learns to fight the virus.
+In most cases, warts go away on their own within a month or two as the dog's immune system learns to fight the virus.
 However, some dogs will need medical intervention.